veracruz-project/icecap/examples/README.md

 section will focus on how the IceCap Framework is used to construct the IceCap Hypervisor.

-The IceCap Hypervisor is a CapDL-based system created using the IceCap Framework, just like `05-basic-system`, only much more complex and much more useful.

-Build and run a simple demonstration of the IceCap Hypervisor, including three examples of confidential guests (called "realms").
+Build and run a simple demonstration of the IceCap Hypervisor, including three examples of confidential guests (called "Realms").
 (For a more sophisticated demo, see [../demos/hypervisor-demo/README.md](../demos/hypervisor-demo/README.md)).